aces/Loris/modules/conflict_resolver/test/TestPlan.md

   - Select the right Site
     - Select the right Project
   - Select the right Visit-label
-  - Check that buttons work: 'show data', 'clear form'
+  - Check that buttons work: 'Show Data', 'Clear Form'
   - Verify that filters work as expected - inspect the results table
 6. Operation of resolving conflict and saving data should work as follows:
  - On Unresolved conflicts tab, set value of dropdown lists to accepted value